-How to a obtain a copy of my child's file?
+How do I obtain a copy of my child's file?

-You can request access to a patient/client records r as long as you are an authorised person to obtain such access.
-It is essential to distinguish between two components of the patient/client record.
+You can request access to your child’s records as long as you are authorised to obtain such access.
+It is essential to distinguish between two components of the client record.

-- The ‘Client Service Record” (sometimes called ‘client/patient/unit record’).
+- The ‘Client Service Record” (sometimes called ‘client/unit record’).

 Confidential Client File

-This is the sensitive section and may contain confidential, sometimes very intimate, information about the patient/client and even about third parties (e.g. partners, parents, children.); it may also include diagnostic material created by the practitioner which may be private to the practitioner; also present may be test records, formal treatment plans or evaluations.
-A formal medico-legal report might also be stored here.
-This is the section of the file about which our obligations for providing patient/client privacy under the Code of Ethics are most relevant.
-Under some State and Territory Acts, a patient/client may have qualified access to this part of the record or file.
+This is the sensitive material that may contain confidential, sometimes very intimate, information about the client and even about third parties (such as partners, parents, or children); it may also include diagnostic material created by the practitioner which may be private to the practitioner.
+This file may also contain test records, formal treatment plans or evaluations, or a formal medico-legal report.
+This is the material about which our obligations for providing client privacy under the Code of Ethics are most relevant.
+Under some state and territory Acts, a client may have qualified access to this part of the record or file.

 Client Service Record

-This is the less sensitive section (largely administrative material) and includes: dates and nature of service, basic patient/client demographics and contact details, formal correspondence with third parties, may even store accounts, and standard administrative forms.
+This is the less sensitive section (largely administrative material) and includes dates and nature of service, basic client demographics and contact details, formal correspondence with third parties, and perhaps store accounts and standard administrative forms.
 A brief summary for the team or referrer may also be stored here as such reports are often shared with other professionals already, although this may be open to variation.
-In the public or NGO sector, this is equivalent to the institutional or organisation unit record where practitioners may record dates of sessions, progress comments or other material that other practitioners, other than psychologists, need to know.

-- Teleconference: this is the most suitable option for providing information to a third party, such as a school counsellor or psychologists.
-This is also recommended for when a client has moved away.
+- Teleconference: this is the most suitable option for providing information to a third party, such as a school counsellor or psychologist.
+This is also recommended for when you and/or your child have moved away.

-- Clinical meeting: Patience and psychologist meet to read the material and, if necessary, discuss what has been written.
+- Clinical meeting: the child, parent or guardian and psychologist meet to read the material and, if necessary, discuss what has been written.

-- or a copy of that material to the patient/client.
+- In very rare cases, a copy of the material.

 Access by courts

-There is a cost to provide a copy of the material to patient/client.
-The cost is specified on our schedule of fees.
+There is an administrative cost to provide a copy of the material to a client.
+The cost is specified on our Schedule of Fees.